arjunbahl/n/_posts/flutter app_v3.md

 Imagine someone comes along who demonstrably has slightly better judgment.
 They’re right 85 percent of the time instead of 75 percent.
 You will pay them $50 million, $100 million, $200 million, whatever it takes, because 10 percent better judgment steering a $100 billion ship is very valuable.

-There are basically three really big decisions you make in your early life: "where you live, who you’re with, and what you do."
+There are basically three really big decisions you make in your early life: where you live, who you’re with, and what you do.

-Duality and polarity: "If I say I’m happy, that means I was sad at some point.
+Duality and polarity: If I say I’m happy, that means I was sad at some point.
 Every positive thought even has a seed of a negative thought within it and vice versa, which is why a lot of greatness in life comes out of suffering.
-You have to view the negative before you can aspire to and appreciate the positive."
+You have to view the negative before you can aspire to and appreciate the positive.

 “I've missed more than 9000 shots in my career.
 I've lost almost 300 games.
 26 times, I've been trusted to take the game winning shot and missed.
 I've failed over and over and over again in my life.
 And that is why I succeed.”